Provar

 Testing a Salesforce Flexi component

-Alternatively, you don’t have to use the {provarContext} to assist with locating the element, you can use a standard JavaScript path to locate the element instead.
+Alternatively, you don’t have to use the {provarContext} to assist with locating the element; you can use a standard JavaScript path to locate the element instead.

-How to use Provar JavaScript locators in Provar Desktop
+How to use JavaScript locators in Automation

 Limitations